SomeOddCodeGuy/WilmerAI/README.md

 - **offlineWikiApiPort**: Port for your wiki API.
 Unless you specifically change this, it's already good in all the example user configs.
 - **endpointConfigsSubDirectory**: Name of the subfolder in Endpoints where your endpoint jsons will live.
+- **useFileLogging**: Specifies whether to log the outputs from Wilmer to a file.
+By default this is false, and if the value does not exist in the config it is false.
+When false, the logs will be printed to the console.
+NOTE: The optional argument --LoggingDirectory for the .bat, .sh or .py files allow you to override where the logs are written.
+  By default they go to the root WilmerAI/logs directory.

 #### Users Folder, _current-user.json File